sratatata/tdd-geecon-2015-followup/readme.md

 #### First test:
-Marcus explained us mentioned earlier flows.
+Sandro explained us mentioned earlier flows.
 And focused on London school flow.
 We should start from acceptance test, which we should decide which level it is.
 For example it could be domian level or rest-api level.
 Depends on how BDD freaks we are.
 This
 First of all, we should start our implementation from _outside_ means from our entry point, the place where message comes in, or rest api call, user is clicking button to start something, into _in_ - inside direction.